-Like traditional SASH, SASH for All is an entirely free and voluntary program.
-With the overall goal of providing a broad and flexible spectrum of support and resources within the home to empower participants to achieve goals, they have set for themselves.
+Like SASH elsewhere, SASH for All is an entirely free and voluntary program.
+The goal is to provide a broad and flexible spectrum of support and resources within the home to empower participants to achieve goals they have set for themselves.

-With funding secured by Sen. Bernie Sanders, SASH for All is being piloted in nine affordable-housing communities in Brattleboro in collaboration with Brattleboro Housing Partnerships and the Windham & Windsor Housing Trust, both of which have long operated traditional SASH in their senior housing communities.
+This year the program has been piloted in nine affordable-housing communities in Brattleboro in collaboration with Brattleboro Housing Partnerships and the Windham & Windsor Housing Trust, both of which have long operated SASH in their senior housing communities.

-In these communities, the housing-based SASH staff works with individuals and their families to assess their health and wellness needs.
-As well as connect them with resources, and help them meet their goals, goals they decide for themselves.
+The housing-based SASH staff works with individuals and their families to assess their health and wellness needs, connect them with resources and help them meet self-defined goals.
 Families struggling with financial security, well-being, and social connections receive special focus.

 SASH for All Participants Receive a Number of Services: